COMBINE-SKKU/TVB_C/README.md

 # https://hub.docker.com/r/thevirtualbrain/fast_tvb

+## If you do not want the container, but compile yourself, please see below

 The code implements a brain network model composed of connected ReducedWongWang neural mass models (Wong & Wang, 2006) with feedback inhibition control (FIC).
 For more information on the model and FIC please see Deco et al. (2014), Schirner et al. (2018) and Shen et al. (2019).